Daith Piercing For Anxiety And Migraine Relief: Stimulating The Vagus Nerve

 Daith ear piercings and the vagus nerve

 The daith piercing in particular, is thought by proponents to promote possible vagal modulation due to the constant pressure it may put on the vagus nerve.
 This nerve is a part of the parasympathetic nervous system that helps modulate blood flow to the brain, thereby affecting cognition and emotional control.
+Some believe the vagus nerve controls inflammation due to its connection to the brain-gut axis, which could, in turn, modulate mood.

 Many Western doctors currently attribute the anecdotally positive results of a daith piercing for anxiety to other factors besides stimulation of the vagus nerve, such as the stimulation of endorphin release, a reduction of muscle tension, or improved circulation.
 Additionally, in the “Daith Piercing in a Case of Chronic Migraine” study, the researchers mention that the placebo effect may be responsible for the improvements to the subject’s migraine symptoms.
 This may also be the case when daith piercing is used to treat anxiety.
+Still, research from the London Migraine Clinic indicates that 40% of people are still experiencing fewer migraines at one-year post-piercing

-Research on daith ear piercings
+Research on daith ear piercings: Medical and scientific perspectives

 Most of the information on the use of daith piercings for anxiety and other mental health conditions is anecdotal.
 (In the above-mentioned case of chronic migraine, the researchers allude to the acceptance of daith piercings on social media platforms.)
 There have not yet been any US clinical trials that have produced scientific evidence to support its potential symptom-relieving effects.